 So what is the sleep medicine process?
 First, a sleep interview will be conducted.
 A good assessment conducted by an experienced practitioner can take an hour or less.
 If it is determined that a sleep study is necessary, this will be conducted under comfortable conditions in our modern facility.
 Then our registered polysomnographic technologists and an SDC physician will review the results and a personalized treatment program will be developed depending on the diagnosis.

 The Right Staff for Sleep Medicine

-The professional staff at Winthrop’s Sleep Disorders Center includes physicians Board Certified in Sleep Medicine, who hold national leadership positions with the American Academy of Sleep Medicine (AASM) the American College of Chest Physicians (ACCP) and other national organizations, and all registered polysomnographic technologists.
+The professional staff at NYU Winthrop’s Sleep Disorders Center includes physicians Board Certified in Sleep Medicine, who hold national leadership positions with the American Academy of Sleep Medicine (AASM) the American College of Chest Physicians (ACCP) and other national organizations, and all registered polysomnographic technologists.